-All animals were maintained in accordance with the French Ministry of Agriculture guidelines for the use of laboratory animals under study SC67-218-37- IGBMC and APAFIS#3957-2016020516359388v1 and in accordance with the NIH guidelines provided in the Guide for the Care and Use of Laboratory Animals.
+All animals were maintained in accordance with the French Ministry of Agriculture guidelines for the use of laboratory animals under study (SC67-218-37-IGBMC and APAFIS 3957-2016020516359388v1) and in accordance with the National Institutes of Health guidelines provided in the Guide for the Care and Use of Laboratory Animals.
 All methods and experimental procedures were reviewed and approved by an institutional safety committee.

-Mouse embryos/fetuses were collected at E14.5, E16.5, E19.5 or on the day of birth and analyzed as detailed in supplementary materials and methods.
+Mouse embryos/fetuses were collected at E14.5, E16.5, E19.5 or on the day of birth and analysed as detailed in the online supplemental materials and methods.